 During resume load on a data set with a partially filled track and/or a partially filled cylinder, the track index entry and/or the cylinder index entry is overlaid when the track or cylinder is filled.
-If resume load abnormally terminates after these index entries have been overlaid, a subsequent resume load will result in a sequence check when it adds a key that is higher than the highest key at the last successful CLOSE but lower than the key in the overlaid index entry.
+Resume load for variable-length records begins at the next sequential track of the prime data set.
+If resume load abnormally terminates after these index entries have been overlaid, a subsequent resume load will result in a sequence check when it adds a key that is higher than the highest at the last successful CLOSE but lower than the key in the overlaid index entry.
 When the SYNAD exit is taken for a sequence check, register 0 contains the address of the high key of the data set.
+However, if the SYNAD exit is taken during CLOSE, register 0 will contain the IOB address.